spacetelescope/jwst_magic/README.md

 1. Activate your Python 3 (preferably Astroconda) environment.

-2. Clone the gitlab repository to your local machine
+2. Clone the gitlab repository to your local machine (we recommend you have SSH keys set up)

     ```
     git clone git@github.com:spacetelescope/jwst_magic.git